 London stocks gain after BoE extends stimulus programme

-Nov 5 (Reuters) - London stocks rose on Thursday after the Bank of England extended a stimulus programme to cushion Britain's struggling economy, as it goes into a second coronavirus lockdown.
+Nov 5 (Reuters) - London stocks rose on Thursday after the Bank of England extended a stimulus programme to cushion Britain's struggling economy as England goes into a second national lockdown.

+The blue-chip FTSE 100 index .FTSE inched 0.2% higher, boosted by stocks of industrials .FTNMX2720 and retailers .FTNMX5370, but a stronger pound GBP= and declines in oil majors BP BP.L and Royal Dutch Shell RDSa.L on lower crude prices, limited gains.
+GBP/O/R

+The domestically focused mid-cap FTSE 250 .FTMC gained 0.2%, with shares in rail and coach ticketing company Trainline Plc TRNT.L jumping 5.0% as JP Morgan upgraded the stock to 'overweight' after first-half results.

-The BoE raised the size of its already huge asset purchase programme by a further 150 billion pounds ($195 billion) and said it expects Britain's economy to shrink by 11% in 2020, more severe than the 9.5% contraction it had forecast in August.
+The BoE ramped up its already huge asset purchase programme by a further 150 billion pounds ($195 billion) and said it expects Britain's economy to shrink by 11% in 2020, more severe than the 9.5% contraction it had forecast in August.

+"An extraordinary economic shock warrants an extraordinary policy response.
+Today's announcement (by BoE) shows once again that the Bank is committed to supporting the government in its economic response to the pandemic," said Ambrose Crofton, global market strategist at J.P.
+Morgan Asset Management.

 Finance minister Rishi Sunak is set to speak later in the day, with a report saying the government will extend its pandemic bailout schemes even after the lockdown ends on December 2.